Ian Anderson (baseball): Minor leagues

 Anderson was considered one of the top prospects in the 2016 MLB draft.
 To induce Anderson to forgo college baseball, the Atlanta Braves selected him with the third overall pick in the 2016 draft and signed him for $4 million.

-Anderson made his professional debut with the GCL Braves and was promoted to the Danville Braves on August 6, 2016.
+Anderson made his professional debut with the Gulf Coast League Braves and was promoted to the Danville Braves on August 6, 2016.
 He finished the 2016 season with a combined 1–2 record and 2.04 ERA in ten starts between both teams.
 In 2017, he played with the Rome Braves where he went 4–5 with a 3.14 ERA in 20 starts.
 He began 2018 with the Florida Fire Frogs and was promoted to the Mississippi Braves on August 8.
 In 24 starts between the two clubs, he was 4–7 with a 2.49 ERA.

 Anderson was invited to spring training before the 2019 season began, and returned to Mississippi to start the year.
 At midseason, he was selected as a Southern League All-Star, then subsequently named to the 2019 All-Star Futures Game.
 On August 5, Anderson was promoted to the Gwinnett Stripers, and made his International League debut the next day.
 At the end of the season, Anderson won the Braves' organizational pitcher of the year award.